-Joanna Bourke is the PI for this project.
-She is Professor of History at Birkbeck, University of London, and a Fellow of the British Academy.
-She is the prize-winning author of thirteen books, including histories on modern warfare, military medicine, psychology and psychiatry, the emotions, what it means to be human, pain, and rape, as well as over 100 articles in academic journals.
+Joanna Bourke is the PI for this project, although the day-to-day running is done by Dr Ruth Beecher.
+Joanna is Professor of History at Birkbeck, University of London, and a Fellow of the British Academy.
+She is the prize-winning author of fifteen books, including histories on modern warfare, military medicine, psychology and psychiatry, the emotions, what it means to be human, pain, and rape, as well as over 120 articles in academic journals.
+In 2022, Reaktion Books published Disgrace: Global Reflections on Sexual Violence.
 Her books have been translated into Chinese, Russian, Spanish, Catalan, Italian, Portuguese, Czech, Turkish, and Greek.
-She is a frequent contributor to TV and radio shows, and a regular correspondent for newspapers.
+Disgrace is also an audio book.
+Joanna is a frequent contributor to TV and radio shows, and a regular correspondent for newspapers.

 Dr Ruth Beecher

-Dr Ruth Beecher is a postdoctoral research fellow on the SHaME project.
+Dr Ruth Beecher is in charge of the day-to-day running of SHaME.
+She is a postdoctoral research fellow on the SHaME project.
 She is a social and cultural historian with interests in the history of race, gender, children and families, and popular culture in the US and UK in the twentieth century.
 She is trained in both applied and historical research (University of Sheffield and Birkbeck).
 Prior to the project, she managed a range of family support services in London.

 Dr Stephanie Wright

-Dr Stephanie Wright is a postdoctoral researcher on the SHaME project.
+Dr Stephanie Wright is an Associate of the SHaME project, where she was previously a postdoctoral researcher before going to a lectureship at the University of Lancaster.
 She is a social historian of modern Spain with broader interests in the history of psychiatry, disability, and gender.
 Her previous research examined the experiences of maimed veterans of the Spanish Civil War.
 She will continue to explore the social history of violence and the body in her next research project, which will explore sexual violence in Francoist Spain through the concept of ‘dishonest abuses’ (abusos deshonestos).

 Dr Louise Hide